hamanpa/layers56/README.md

 Directory related to the project of adding deep layers into LSV1M model

-Models
+Models (ordered chronologically, to hint the parent)
 - **LSV1M_remy**: The default V1 model that was published
 - **LSV1M_refs-update**: Update of `LSV1M_remy` model, where more parameters are referenced, should give the same results as `LSV1M_remy` model
     - Comparison of the models ...
-- **LSV1M_tsodyks2**: This model was supposed to test different type of synapse
+- **LSV1M_tsodyks2**: This model was supposed to test different [type of synapse](#pynn---short-term-plasticity)
-    - To run this model one has to make changes in mozaik!
+    - To run this model one has to make changes in mozaik:
     `mozaik.connectors.Connector` class has predefined `static_synapse` or `tsodyks_synapse` (for details check NEST documentation)
+    - To run this model one also has to make changes in PyNN (see [PyNN issue](https://github.com/NeuralEnsemble/PyNN/issues/810)) so that `Tsodyks2_synapse` work with PyNN
-    - Reason for this model: It turned out PyNN has unexpected behavior with `tsodyks_synapse`
+    - Reason for this model: Test the synapse models, when I was exploring thebehavior with `tsodyks_synapse`.
-- **LSV1M_optimization**:
+- **LSV1M_optimization**: Model based on LSV1M_refs-update
+    - corrected short term plasticity parameters (in LSV1M_remy the `tau_psc` was not set up properly, PyNN promised to update it which does not happen)
+    - added density fraction and updated densities
+    - this model is *taken as the base for later ones*
 - **LSV1M_split_ee**: Model suggested by Tanguy, the long-range connections of L23 are split into two short and long connections are optimized separately
     - model for optimization
 - **LSV1M_split_full**
 - **LSV1M_infragranular**
+    - Layer 5 split to L5a , L5b, L5inh
+    - Layer 6 split to L6a, L6b, L6inh

 - Details on file structure of models is at the end of this file

 optimization